gloryofrobots/arza/README.md

     _reverse coll (empty coll)

 // Recursive two level function
-// this is special kind of form which allows to check argument types or other conditions only in first recursive call fun function_name arg1 argn
+// This kind of function allows to check argument types or other conditions only at first step of recursion fun function_name arg1 argn
     | pattern_1 pattern_n ->
         (body1)